valayash/Intro-to-Quant-Assignment_1/README.md

 Since this isn't a lot of work we are setting deadline of 18th EOD.
 And for reference we are also sharing some yfinance resources. https://pypi.org/project/yfinance/

+Submission Guidelines:

+1) Upload your Python file to this repository.
+2) Ensure that the file name follows the format: Rollno_Name (e.g., 211142_ValaYash).